 Since insurance policy prices reflect risk, quote amounts vary from place to place and family to family.
 Homeowners insurance quotes are based on the perceived level of risk that a potential policyholder represents to an insurance provider.
 Credit history, natural disaster frequency, and crime rates may affect this number.

+Depending on the insurance agency, the level of homeowners coverage and policy limits differ.
+The replacement cost of personal property will depend on coverage limits pre-set in your policy.
 Since insurers weigh these variables differently, premiums will vary from carrier to carrier.
 That being said, it’s essential to check and compare quotes from multiple companies before deciding what to buy.

 Here are some similar terms you might come across in your home insurance shopping journey: